-From hiking to hunting to meeting women at the dog park, it’s no coincidence that dogs have walked alongside men for thousands of years!
+From hiking to hunting to meeting women at the dog park, it’s no coincidence that dogs have walked alongside the Uncivilized Man for thousands of years!
 If you’re single, you’ll never be alone.
 If you’ve got a family, you’ll always have the best guard dog on duty.
 No matter the dog breed, choosing to adopt a dog brings a more profound sense of purpose to your life.
 A good dog won’t just keep a watchful eye over your domain–they’ll also form a friendship with you that will last a lifetime.

 If you’ve been thinking of bringing a dog into your daily routine, it’s essential to narrow down your choices to a few specific breeds.
 When you’re researching the best dog breeds for men, make sure you choose a dog that will quickly adapt to your lifestyle and exercise level.
 Some dogs make great companions in tiny spaces; other working dogs may need wild and open spaces to roam.

 Training your dog to live at its best takes discipline and dedication–while a smaller breed may be easy to train, others require professional help to perform at their full potential.
 Whatever breed you end up choosing, you’re guaranteed to have a close companion for years to come and will improve your health.
 Here’s a list of the fifteen best dog breeds we found for guys.